The Low Down…

 Once here in Australia I decided to stay and spent a number of years working for a local automation company providing automotive production systems to Holden.
 Ford, Mitsubishi, Toyota, Proton, Perodua and the like.
 Tired of travelling I then took a local job as Maintenance Manager for a tier 1 automotive supplier to GM Holden, Ford, Toyota, Volvo, and Jayco.
 Whilst there I started off making supercharger kits in my spare time as a bit of a sideline to my regular job, however since the closure of Ford and Holden in 2017 Joe Blow has been a full time undertaking.

 In addition to the VW stuff I still keep busy with tech and automation stuff.
 I’m the lead software developer in the DIY Flow Bench project and author a number of open source software projects that I publish under my coding pseudonym ‘DeeEmm’.
 I run the Speeduino tuning group on Facebook and try to support our local maker community as much as I can.

-Whilst the past year has been pretty slow for new products due to Covid, I have some really cool stuff in the pipeline.
+Whilst it has been pretty slow for new products due to Covid, I have some really cool stuff in the pipeline.
 There’s a new version of our EFI ECU that I currently have in prototype testing, a new wideband controller, a digital dash that’s compatible with both our ignition and EFI systems as well as some new hardware.